 D) Mitochondrial diseases of the eyes

-Mitochondria are involved in many degenerative and inflammatory diseases, especially.a of tissues with high energy consumption.
-But there are also diseases in which disorders of mitochondrial energy production are the primary cause of the disease:
+Mitochondria are involved in many degenerative and inflammatory diseases, especially in tissues with high energy consumption.
+But there are also Diseases in which disorders of mitochondrial energy production are the primary cause of disease:

 • Leber's hereditary optic neuropathy (LHON)

-• L-Carnitine: serves as a carrier for fatty acids on their way to the mitochondria
+• L-carnitine: serves as a carrier for fatty acids on their way into the mitochondria

-• Coenzyme Q10: as a ubiqinol/ubiqinone redox system, an essential component of the electron transport chain (“respiratory chain”) in the mitochondria
+• coenzyme Q10: as a ubiquinol/ubiquinone redox system, an essential component of the electron transport chain (“respiratory chain”) in the mitochondria

-• B vitamins: play a central role as cofactors in mitochondrial processes
+• B vitamins: play a central role as cofactors of mitochondrial processes

 E) Diabetic retinopathy